 Shennan and Heinrich’s seminal contributions to understanding the importance of population size for cultural evolution have since been extended by Powell et al (2009, 2010).
 Powell et al were motivated by the same anthropological problem that initially motivated Shennan’s 2001 model, the so-called ‘explosion’ of cultural complexity at the European Middle-Upper Palaeolithic Transition.
 In order to explore the plausibility of demographic change as a prime driver of this transition, Powell et al (2009) re-implemented Henrich’s 2004 model, albeit with three changes.
 First, and of least significance for our purposes, they simplified the treatment of errors in social learning by collapsing α and β into one parameter.
-Second, they eschewed Henrich's simple oblique transmission model with one which they claim better captures a more realistic assumption that "cultural skills and behaviours are often first, and sometimes only, learned from parents" and also that "identification of the most skilled model will be inaccurate" (Powell et al 2009: supplementary material).
-This entails "vertical" unbiased copying of skills from individuals in the previous generation followed by "oblique" biased copying from individuals in the same generation (ibid.).
-The bias in the 'oblique' copying results from a social learning rule in which each individual attempts to copy a skill from among those models who have a higher skill-level than that which it inherited from the previous generation.
+Second, they eschewed Henrich's simple oblique transmission model with one which they claim better captures a more realistic assumption that “cultural skills and behaviours are often first, and sometimes only, learned from parents” and also that “identification of the most skilled model will be inaccurate” (Powell et al 2009: supplementary material).
+This entails “vertical” unbiased copying of skills from individuals in the previous generation followed by ‘oblique” biased copying from individuals in the same generation (ibid.).
+The bias in the ‘oblique’ copying results from a social learning rule in which each individual attempts to copy a skill from among those models who have a higher skill-level than that which it inherited from the previous generation.
 The chosen model is selected probabilistically in proportion to the magnitude of the difference its skill-level and that of the learner.
 Third, Powell et al added spatial structure to the population by dividing it into G groups, each of size N, placed in an environment.
 Individuals can migrate between groups at a rate which is a function of the density, D, with which the groups are placed in the environment.
-Powell et al found that increasing the overall population size (a function of G, since N is fixed) does promote increased skill complexity, but the effect is most pronounced for smaller population sizes and is much diminished or even non-existent for larger populations sizes (ibid:fig. S2).
+Powell et al found that increasing the overall population size (a function of G, since N is fixed) does promote increased skill complexity, but the effect is most pronounced for smaller population sizes and is much diminished or even non-existent for larger population sizes (ibid:fig. S2).
 In the latter case (G > 50) the principal determinant of population average skill-level is the amount of migratory activity.
 Experiments with a fixed and large number of groups demonstrated that the positive effect of increased inter-group migration on skill-level is greater for more complex skills, in the sense that as skills become harder to learn so increasing the migration rate has an effect that is the equivalent of greatly increasing the size of a single unstructured population.
 Although Vaesen (2012) has argued that the assumptions made by Powell et al mean that their model does not provide a sufficiently severe test of their substantive hypothesis, their results do nevertheless extend the set of specific learning rules for which it appears that there is a positive correlation between increasing population size and the rate at which payoff / success-biased social learning can drive cultural evolution.
 Furthermore, their study also points to the importance of population structure for this relationship.

 1.5.
 Combining payoff uncertainty and sampling effects